kmandalas/webclient-showcase/README.md

 going forward.
 Therefore, it is advised to start using the `org.springframework.web.reactive.client.WebClient` which has a more modern API.
 Moreover it supports sync, async, and streaming scenarios.

-We built a sample application based on a minimal Microservices architecture and demonstrate a number of capabilities driven by the requirements of each use-case.
+We will build a sample application based on a minimal Microservices architecture and demonstrate a number of capabilities driven by the requirements of each use-case.
 With the reactive WebClient we can return reactive types (e.g. Flux or Mono) directly from Spring MVC controller methods.
 Spring MVC controllers can call other reactive components too.
 A mix is also possible in case we have some endpoints and services which cannot become reactive for a number of reasons such as: blocking dependencies with no reactive alternatives or we may have an existing legacy app